llshao/CNT-TFT-Verilog-A/README.md

 # CNT-TFT-Verilog-A
-Upcoming updates on June 2nd related to our recent publication in Nature Communications, 2019
+Upcoming updates on June 10th related to our recent publication in Nature Communications, 2019 and DAC 2019.

 References: